UDb23/rpie-ovl/README.md

 - ssh or ftp into Pi
 - copy romname.zip.cfg into your `mame-libretro` (lr-mame2003) ROMS folder
 - copy png file and `romname.cfg` into overlay folder

+## Launching Images
+Game specific launching images are named `RomName-lanching.png` (or `.jpg`).
+To install simply copy the image to the `RetroPie/roms/SYSTEM/images/` folder on your Pi.

 Have fun !